Skip To Content

 Sort By—Projects can be sorted by recent activity, project creation date, and alphabetically.
 Recent activity is updated with each new mission.

 Project Favorites—You can specify project favorites by clicking Favorite (the star to the left of the project name) for a project.
-Your project favorites are shown at the top of the list.
+Your favorite projects are shown at the top of the list.
 If you have multiple project favorites, they are sorted by the specified sort method.
 All other projects are sorted below your favorites.
 Project favorites are user specific, so other members of your organization cannot see the projects you choose as favorites.

 Project Permission—The project permission level defines the level of access you have for each project.
 It is displayed next to the project name.
 For additional details about the user roles, see Roles, permissions, and privileges.